rlivingsus/misc/AllBooks.md

 - Union, Gabrielle: Were going to Need More Wine
 - Urrea, Luis Alberto: The House of Broken Angels
 - Urschel, John: Mind & Matter
+- Valentine, Carla: The Science of Murder
-- Vance, Ashlee: Elon Musk
+- Vance, Ashlee: Elon Musk; When the Heavens went on Sale
 - Vance, Jack: The Eyes of the Overworld
 - Vann, David: A Mile Down
 - Verducci, Tom: The Cubs Way